Neurogenetics Curriculum

 • Adjunctive therapy for TSC-associated refractory focal seizures

-Surveillance: regular brain MRI (SEGA monitoring to age 25), renal imaging (AML), echocardiography (infancy), CT chest (LAM screening in adult females), dermatology, ophthalmology, and serial EEG in infants.
+Surveillance: regular brain MRI (SEGA monitoring to age 25), renal imaging (AML), echocardiography (infancy), CT chest (LAM screening in adult females), dermatology, ophthalmology, and serial EEG in infants — the last being precisely what makes the EPISTOP preventive strategy possible.

 Key Points